read-what-you-need/e2e-qg/README.md

 ## End to end question generation API

-- uses first questions from a list of suggested questions
+- uses first question from a list of suggested questions

 ### Credits to
 - [Cortex.dev](https://github.com/cortexlabs/cortex)